Larssies/PluginDisabler/README.md

 # PluginDisabler

-A Simple plugin that allows players to disable commands in Minecraft
+A Simple plugin that allows players to disable/block commands in Minecraft

 How do I use it?